ahmedmagdiosman/clevr-xai/README.md

 ## II.
 Dataset Generation

-For reproducibility and to facilitate further work, we also provide the code to generate the *_simply-CLEVR_* dataset.
+For reproducibility and to facilitate further work, we also provide the code to generate the *_CLEVR-XAI_* dataset.
 Though note that if you want to only *use* the released version of the dataset you can skip the following generation steps.

 Our code is based on the original [CLEVR dataset generator](https://github.com/facebookresearch/clevr-dataset-gen/).